781.281.8078

 Diabetes Myth 1: Diabetes is Not Genetic

-Family lineage and history have been more strongly linked to Type 2 diabetes than type 1, thus genes increase your risk of getting diabetes.
-However, a majority of people with diabetes have no close family members who have diabetes.
-Although genetics factor into your risk of diabetes, there are other factors such as lifestyle choices.
-In a family where they have similar exercise and eating habits, obesity tends to run in the family and this could increase their risk of getting diabetes.
-Thus, to lower their risk for diabetes, individuals should maintain a healthy weight through a healthy diet and exercise.
+Family lineage and history strongly associate with Type 2 diabetes more than Type 1, thus genes increase the risk of developing diabetes.
+However, the majority of people with diabetes do not have close family members who also have diabetes.
+Although genetics contribute to the risk of diabetes, other factors, such as lifestyle choices, also play a role.
+In families with similar exercise and eating habits, obesity tends to prevail, thus increasing the family’s risk of diabetes.
+Therefore, individuals can reduce their risk for diabetes by maintaining a healthy weight through a balanced diet and regular exercise.

 Diabetes Myth 2: Only Adults Get Diabetes